GoogleChrome/developer.chrome.com/site/en/docs/devtools/overrides/index.md

 To override web content:
 1. [Set up local overrides](#set-up).
 1. Make changes to files and save them in DevTools.

+{% Aside 'note' %}
+You can't override [source-mapped](/docs/devtools/javascript/source-maps/) files.
+If you right-click a request in the **Network** panel and select **Override content** DevTools shows you a dialog that takes you to the original source files instead.
+{% endAside %}

 For example, you can edit [files in **Sources**](/docs/devtools/javascript/reference/#edit) or [CSS in **Elements** > **Styles**](/docs/devtools/css/reference/#change-declaration), unless the CSS lives in [HTML files](#limitations).